Johnsd11/ctakes-pbj-cnlpt/README.md

 - We can add more than one program

 `pipeline.add(pbj_sender.PBJSender(args.send_queue, args.host_name, args.port_name, args.password, args.username))`<br>
 - We now can add the pbj sender with the send_queue and host_name as mandatory arguments.
-The rest of the arguments have<br>
-defaults, but are editable.
+The rest of the arguments have defaults, but are editable.

 `pipeline.initialize()`<br>
 - We add this line to initialize the pipeline, it isn't necessary but it's good practice.

 `pbj_receiver.start_receiver(pipeline, args.receive_queue, args.host_name, args.port_name)`<br>
-- Finally we start the pbj receiver which requries pipeline, receive_queue, and host_name as mandatory arguments; port_name<br>
-has a default, but is also editable.
+- Finally we start the pbj receiver which requries pipeline, receive_queue, and host_name as mandatory arguments; port_name has a default, but is also editable.

 # Building a Piperfile